Bola382/MLt1/README.md

-"# This is a homework I made for my Machine Learning Class.
- # The task was to analyse different classifiers on a chosen data set."
+"# This is a homework I made for my Machine Learning Class. \n The task was to analyse different classifiers on a chosen data set."